 Technical Risks (Common Issues)

-- Integration challenges with existing systems in 50% of projects
+- Integration friction with existing enterprise systems

-- Scalability limitations discovered during production deployment
+- Scalability limits discovered only during production deployment

 - Conduct thorough data audits before starting AI development